juaestiv/connect-chat-resources/README.md

 You have to add the following blocks just after the **Start** and before the **Welcome Prompt**
 * Set Logging behaviour.
 (Enabled)
 * Invoke Lambda Function.
 (Select the lambda created from the drowdown and set up the time out to 8)
-* A new prompt block to handle the lambda error.
-(Text To Speech: "We are experiencing technical difficulties, please try again later")
-* A disconnect block.

 Edit the Welcome prompt like this:
 Welcome to XYX’s customer service **$.External.firstName**